rehierl/abstract-properties/readme.md

   this concerns every single human being with or without disabilities, including all the future generations
 - this is about our ability to use partial orders to our advantage
-- this is about our general awareness of (partial node) orders
+- this is about the general awareness of (partial node) orders
 - this is about the responsibility of experts, and because of that ..
 - this is about the responsibility of the scientific community
 - so yes, this is about the evolution of the human race,